mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Basic Resource Hierarchy

 **Azure Virtual Machines (VMs)** are software-based computers that run within a physical computer.
 The physical computer is considered the host and the VMs are often referred to as guests.
 A VM does not need to run the same operating system as the host.
+Azure VMs support marketplace and images.

+VMs still count as IaaS, because you have total control over the operating system.
+This means VMs are useful for custom requirements and a high degree of control, as opposed to PaaS offerings.

 **Resource Groups** are required groupings for your Azure VMs.
 All the resources in your resource group should share the same lifecycle.
 You deploy, update and delete them together.
 Each resource can only exist in one resource group.
 You cannot have a resource group within another resource group.